clairesrc/whispering-nix/README.md

 # Whispering Nix Flake

-Nix flake for [Whispering](https://github.com/EpicenterHQ/epicenter/tree/main/apps/whispering) - an open-source speech-to-text application built with Tauri and SvelteKit.
+Vibe coded Nix flake for [Whispering](https://github.com/EpicenterHQ/epicenter/tree/main/apps/whispering) - an open-source speech-to-text application built with Tauri and SvelteKit.

+**NOTE:** Builds and runs, but segfaults on trying to open settings tab to download Moonshine.
+I thought this was an issue with my packaging, but then I tried the Appimage from upstream and it behaved the same way, so I think there is an issue with NixOS compatibility.
+I tried `steam-run` to emulate FHS in case that was the problem, but it made no difference.
+Likewise, my LLM suggested various source patches to fix the issue but I was not able to get them to work.
+So, I'm putting this package on hold for now.

 ## Features